MCreator/MCreator/plugins/mcreator-localization/help/default/villagerprofession/action_sound.md

-Villager sound when he uses his profession block.
+Villager sound when they use their profession block.